SanaNGU/Generative-Adversarial-Networks-GANs--Specialization-Coursera-/Course1 :Build Basic Generative Adversarial Networks (GANs)/ReadMe.md

   - Hyperparameterw: Minibatch SGD with minibatch size of 128, Weights initialized with 0 centered Normal distribution with standard deviation = 0.02, Adam Optimizer, Slope of leak = 0.2 for LeakyReLU., Learning rate = 0.0002, β1(momentum term ) = 0.5
  */

-The discriminator is made up of strided convolution layers, batch norm layers, and LeakyReLU activations.
+The discriminator architecture is same as that of a normal image classification model.is made up of Convolution layers, Activation layer and BatchNormalisation(In the DCGAN paper, strides are used instead of pooling to reduce the size of a kernel.
+Also, there is no Fully Connected layer in the network.
+Leaky ReLU with leak slope 0.2 is used.)
 The input is a 3x64x64 input image and the output is a scalar probability that the input is from the real data distribution.

 The generator is comprised of convolutional-transpose layers, batch norm layers, and activation layer(If the layer is not the last layer then ReLu activation is applied else Tanh).
 The input is a latent vector, zz, that is drawn from a standard normal distribution.
 First channel size is 1024 which is then decreased block by block to 3 for RGB image.
 Finally, we will get a 3x64x64 Tensor which will be our image.
 The strided conv-transpose layers allow the latent vector to be transformed into a volume with the same shape as an image.
 In the paper, the authors also give some tips about how to setup the optimizers, how to calculate the loss functions, and how to initialize the model weight.
 <img src="https://github.com/SanaNGU/Generative-Adversarial-Networks-GANs--Specialization-Coursera-/blob/main/Course1%20:Build%20Basic%20Generative%20Adversarial%20Networks%20(GANs)/images/DCGAN.png" alt="drawing" style="width:600px;hight=400"/>

+The Discriminator wants to predict the fake images as fake and real images as real.
+On the other hand, the Generator wants to fool Discriminator into predicting the fake images produced by the Generator as real.

 ## Week 3